carrot ad

 But what about the other 99% of investors still trying to figure things out?
 A novice only knows what they're told.
 While following instructions can be instrumental in setting a person on the right track, the REAL learning (the stuff that actually sticks) oftentimes doesn't happen until they start doing the work.

 Even with all the instruction in the world, most of us don't fully understand how much we don't know.
-Before the lessons will solidify, we have to experience a few painful missteps first-hand.
+Before the lessons solidify, we must experience a few painful missteps first-hand.

 Why Do Land Investors Fail?

-If I had to boil it all down to one thing, I would say the amount of work is what kills off the dream for many new land investors before they ever find their groove.
+While there's a lot that contributes to a land investor's success or failure, if I had to boil ‘failure' down to one single thing, I would say the amount of work is what kills off the dream for many new land investors before they ever find their groove.

-It takes a great deal of effort to start and grow a land investing business… and while I firmly believe it is less risky and less complicated than most real estate investing niches in the world today, it still takes some serious work – which is overlooked by many when they're getting into the business.
+It takes a great deal of effort to start and grow a land investing business.
+While I firmly believe it is less risky and less complicated than most real estate investing niches in the world today, it still requires some serious work—which is overlooked by many when they're getting into the business.

-Most aspiring land investors get turned on to this business idea because of its simplicity and the MASSIVE opportunity for finding insanely profitable deals with relatively low competition.
+Most aspiring land investors get turned on to this business idea because of its simplicity and the MASSIVE opportunity for finding insanely profitable deals.

 And make no mistake, it IS an amazingly compelling concept – I still get excited about it today!
-Most of us can agree that buying a property for a small fraction of its true market value and then reselling it for a jaw-dropping profit without lifting a finger to make any improvements is a pretty cool concept.
+Most of us can agree that buying a property for a small fraction of its true market value and then reselling it for a jaw-dropping profit is a pretty cool concept.

 What you don't hear about in all those gleaming testimonials and sales pitches (or perhaps you do hear it, but fail to recognize its significance) is that for every success story, that person usually spent a solid year (maybe longer) educating themselves, learning A LOT of lessons, and probably fighting a long, uphill battle filled with moments that tested their resolve, and would've sent most people running.